-- Small groups of ten or fewer will be formed for during the week Bible study and prayer.
+- Small groups of ten or fewer will be formed for mid-week Bible study and prayer.
 The Adults’ Sunday School Room will be available for any group wishing to meet at the church; each group will meet in on its predetermined day and time.
-We recommend that food and refreshments not be served during these gatherings.
+We ask that food and refreshments not be served during these gatherings.
 If you wish to be placed into a small group please contact one of the following: Pastor Micah, John Borgeaud, Jorge Barcenas or Juan Garza.
 You may also call the church at 708-458-1559, or by email to email@example.com.
 Each small group will have a designated leader; once you have been assigned to a small group, your leader will contact you with further information on when and where to meet.

 - There are higher expectations of cleanliness during this time; because of this, we will have disinfecting products on hand at each gathering.
 If you are the last person leaving the church, please take a couple extra minutes to wipe down common-usage surfaces (for example: doors & door knobs, seat backs, toilet handles, table tops).
 The leaders during any gathering will be coordinating the cleaning efforts.

 We are all incredibly excited to begin gathering again; but our goal as a witness to our community is not simply to gather together for our own sake.
 With this next step, we will be making a very big statement to our community; more, we want to make a statement that shares our peace and hope in Christ with our community.